cass-kul/cass-kul.github.io/_tutorials/rars.md

 JAR file.
 Double clicking the jar may equally work depending on how you set up your system.

+> :warning: Do *not* run RARS from inside the wsl Linux windows.
+Instead, open it by double clicking or run the `java` command in windows `cmd` shell.

 ## How to use
 1. Write your RISC-V assembly program in the `Edit` window: